DataDaneHQ/Coursera-TikTok-Capstone-Project/08_C4_Coming_Soon.md

 * **Capstone Project:** Applying my statistical knowledge in a real-world scenario to create a professional artifact that will be added to my portfolio.

-Upon completion, I will update my portfolio with the next stage of my capstone project, showcasing the skills and knowledge gained.
+Upon completion, I will update this repository with the next stage of my capstone project, showcasing the skills and knowledge gained.